Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/nl/oebps/books/the-people-of-promise/the-gupramils/chapter-1.md

 ## Outline

 * Chapters 1--5 are about Chandragupta and the Tamil kings resisting.
 (The Tamil kings being merchants claiming the shorelines of India and becoming unbelievably rich through that trade.
 Which helps when trying to defend yourself.)
+  * His son is deemed "insane" or "mentally ill" as he sees ghosts => later it's revealed that he sees everyone's deaths
-* Chapters 6--10 are about his son trying to do the same thing, then making that unexpected shift.
+* Chapters 6--10 are about his son Ashoka trying to do the same thing, then making that unexpected shift.
+  * Inspired by Prebuha, this leads to Buddha?
 * End on hint towards Gupta Empire and golden age of India?

 Main character 1 = older person of Tamli kings, actually befriends Chandra ( = Gupra) in the end and is sad to see him go (through fasting)?